 Marketers believe that the possibility to supplement the real world with content will change the way we live and the way we perceive brands and advertising world.
 These technologies will have a much bigger persuasion power and influence on the customers.

-PPC advertising, personalization, customer engagement prediction, image recognition - all these are already delegated to the artificial intelligence.
+PPC advertising, personalization, customer engagement prediction, image recognition - all these is already delegated to the artificial intelligence.
 Slowly but surely computers affect marketers’ work, facilitate routine and complex tasks of data gathering and analysis.

 Machine learning is going to be the first move on the way to the fully-automated world.
 As content marketing becomes more about communication and not about closing the deal, the need to keep that communication going increases.
 For many companies machine learning is the answer to the challenge.